| User Area > AdviceShape Function InterpolationDisplacement shape or interpolation

 varies across an element, for example, coordinates, strain,

+stress, and thickness.
 Consider a 3-noded element that uses a quadratic

 shape function variation of the form